delta-io/delta-rs/docs/integrations/object-storage/s3-like.md

 Read more in the [Usage](../../usage/writing/writing-to-s3-with-locking-provider.md) section.

-## Delta Lake on AWS S3: Required permissions
+## Delta Lake on S3: Required permissions

 You need to have permissions to get, put and delete objects in the S3 bucket you're storing your data in.
 Please note that you must be allowed to delete objects even if you're just appending to the Delta Lake, because there are temporary files into the log folder that are deleted after usage.